ERS-HCL/angular-file-upload-component/README.md

 ![alt text](https://github.com/AshuHCL/angular-file-upload-component/blob/master/assets/NetworkRequest.PNG)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

-## Description
-A reusable component to upload any local file(txt/pdf/doc/docx/jpg/png etc.) on server, and ultimately save/fetch to/from desired database location.

 ## Demo
 You may want to have a look at the demo : https://staticassets-bd560.firebaseapp.com/